www . ICEVI - Europe . org Report |

 The success of inclusive education depends strongly on the professional abilities of the colleagues involved.
 For this reason further education is a very important field.

-The website features a calendar with dates of further education courses, exhibitions of assistive devices and technology and more events relevant to parents, teachers and students.
 We at ISaR also offer further education courses, for instance a course for regular school teachers who teach a student with VI in their classroom or will do so in the future.

 Furthermore, we offer further education for school staff on site.